-St. Mary Catholic School admits students of any race, color, national or ethnic origin, and does not discriminate on the basis of sex in its educational programs.
+St. Mary School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.

-- 1. Three-year-old Preschool entrance (P3), a child must be three years old on or before August 1st. - 2.
-Four-year-old Preschool entrance (P4 PK), a child must be four years old on or before August 1st.
+- 1. Three-year-old Preschool entrance (P3), a child must be three years old on or before August 1st. - Four-year-old Preschool entrance (P4 PK), a child must be four years old on or before August 1st.
 (Preschool students are required to submit a completed immunization form and physician signed physical form). - 3.
 Kindergarten entrance, a child must be five years old on or before August 1st (Kindergarten students are required to have an updated immunization form.). - 4.
-First grade entrance a child must be six years old on or before August 1st.
+First grade entrance, a child must be six years old on or before August 1st.